microsoft/coe-starter-kit/coe-cli/docs/aa4am/before-you-start.md

 ## Azure

-Ensure the user you run with has the the following permissions
+Ensure the user you run with has the following permissions

 Component | Description
 --------- | ----------